AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 The easiest way to map tasks is one project at a time (especially when the tasks are the same on each project).
 You can then copy the task plan for the first project and make small adjustments to the task plan for the subsequent projects.
 The remaining steps will assume you are creating tasks for just the Implement Workfront project.
 According to the scenario, you will be importing 9 tasks per project, so input TRUE into rows 3 through 11 for the isNew column.

-Set the values for the following task fields:&nbsp;
+Set the values for the following task fields:

 * **Set IDs**
   Input a unique ID in each row for the ID column.